CIAT Principal Designer (PD) Register

-PD for HRBs – The registration process will take the form of a written application with supporting evidence cross referenced against our PD Framework followed by a Professional Interview.
+PD for HRBs – The registration process takes the form of a written application with supporting evidence cross referenced against our PD Framework followed by a Professional Interview.
 The fee is £350 to apply for HRB PD registration and we will charge no subscription in the 2024/25 period for those who are successful in joining the Register/s.
 By demonstrating competence as a PD for HRBs, you will qualify for dual registration as also a PD for Non-HRBs.

-PD for Non-HRBs – The registration process will take the form of a written application with supporting evidence cross referenced against our PD Framework with no envisaged Professional Interview.
+PD for Non-HRBs – The registration process takes the form of a written application with supporting evidence cross referenced against our PD Framework with no envisaged Professional Interview.
 However, we reserve the right to interview any applicant applying for PD registration.
 The fee is £200 to apply for Non-HRB PD registration and we will charge no subscription in the 2024/25 period for those who are successful in joining the Register/s.

 No. It is not a legal requirement to be on a Register, however Chartered Architectural Technologists will need to be able to demonstrate their competence.

-Why will CIAT only allow Chartered Architectural Technologists to apply for the Principal Designer Register?
+Who is eligible to apply for the Principal Designer Register?

+Only Chartered Architectural Technologists MCIAT or FCIAT practising in the industry are eligible to apply to be a part of the PD Register.
 It is important for those who provide services directly to clients, such as sole traders who have not yet attained Chartered Architectural Technologist status, to qualify as soon as possible to ensure their efficacy in demonstrating their skills.
 Affiliate status for those providing services directly to clients is intended to be a route into the Institute to allow them to come through for Chartered Membership whilst maintaining compliance with the Code of Conduct.

 Through its Professional Assessment process, the Institute can ensure that Chartered Architectural Technologists provide services to clients and users within their technical expertise and professional capabilities.
 CIAT works to maintain and enhance standards of professional and technical proficiency in Architectural Technology and its quality assurance procedures ensure that all Chartered Architectural Technologists achieve and maintain the required level of knowledge, skill and professionalism in Architectural Technology.